BtheGit/raymarcher/README.md

     - ~~Add in sprite sorting.~~
     - ~~Add in sprite collisions.~~
     - ~~Add actual sprite class so we can remove hardcoded locations and sprite texture.
 Use names (tiles will eventually too.)~~
+    - Add in a mechanism for controlling sprite sizes (can use just the height since ew have a vertical offset and the image ratios are now respected).
+    - Add in a console text display that is toggleable (like the minimap), change the minimap to being switched on or off rather than on when a button is pressed.
+    - Add in a basic text interaction for sprites.
+    - Explore what adding in a dialogue tree would entail.
     - Add in specified wall faces.
     <!-- - Add in draw distance (so that I can render varying height walls behind other walls) -->
     <!-- - Render all walls in draw distance, back to front (painter's algorithm); -->
     <!-- - Add back in ascend/descend controls. -->
     - Add in a text overlay (so that I can have pop-up messages or npcs talking or signs...).
 Maybe multiple types.
 But for now just text on the screen that is triggered by an event and a way to dismiss it.
 (For cheap purposes, we can use a console HUD until we have a more diegetic approach.)
+    - To that effect, let's create a text display overlay that will run on it's own buffer and be drawn last.
+We'll let events write to is and we'll make it time based (so we don't have to deal with overlapping interactions for now.)

     - Add in fallback gradient if no background sky or sky gradient is specified.
     - Add in interactions with sprites.
 (Press spacebar and the sprite does something/says something).
     - Add in signs.
 (Sprites that draw text or play audio when you interact with them).